How to Have a Dog Friendly Elopement or Wedding

 - Best Dog or Dog of Honor Bandana

-Include your dog as your witness
+Include your dog as your witness for your wedding

+Can a dog be a witness for a wedding?
 If your state doesn’t require a witness or officiant, you can have your dog be your witness instead!

 Bring an ink pad and stamp their paw print on your marriage license, and then die of cuteness overload.